amrbashir/XBar/CONTRIBUTING.md

     ```powershell
     vcpkg install --triplet x64-windows fmt tomlplusplus
     ```
-    or if you are on 32bit system or want to build 32bit exe and installer
+    and if you want to build/degbu the 32bit installer or the 32bit exe

     ```powershell
     vcpkg install --triplet x86-windows fmt tomlplusplus